THIS DATE IN HISTORY: Jan. 14

-It's the 783rd regular-season victory for Quenneville, who had spent much of his playing career battling Arbour's New York Islanders, which won the Stanley Cup four consecutive times from 1980-83.
+It's the 783rd regular-season victory for Quenneville, who spent much of his playing career competing against Arbour's New York Islanders, who won the Stanley Cup four consecutive times from 1980-83.

-"Trying to play against [Arbour's] teams over the years, he was one of those guys that was distinguished behind the bench," says Quenneville, who wins for the 347th time with the Blackhawks.
+"Trying to play against [Arbour's] teams over the years, he was one of those guys that was distinguished behind the bench," said Quenneville, who wins for the 347th time with the Blackhawks.
 "His teams were always winning teams and they always played hard and were tough to play against.
 I think as a player you heard a lot of good things about Al as well.
 His teams were successful, and catching him, I'm very honored."

 1922: For the first time in the NHL, brothers on the same team score four goals in the same game.
-Defenseman Sprague Cleghorn and brother Odie Cleghorn each score four goals in the Montreal Canadiens' 10-6 win against the visiting Hamilton Tigers.
+Defenseman Sprague Cleghorn and brother Odie Cleghorn each score four goals in the Canadiens' 10-6 win against the visiting Hamilton Tigers.

 1936: The New York Rangers and coach Lester Patrick each reach an NHL milestone in a 2-1 victory against the Montreal Maroons at the Forum.
-The Rangers become the fifth team to reach 200 regular-season wins; Patrick, New York's coach since the inception of the team in 1926, becomes the first coach with 200 wins.
+The Rangers become the fifth team to reach 200 regular-season wins; Patrick, New York's coach since the inception of the Rangers in 1926, becomes the first coach with 200 wins.

 1943: Left wing Alex Smart becomes the first player to score three goals in his NHL debut.
 Smart also has an assist for a four-point game in Montreal's 5-1 win against Chicago at the Forum.
 Smart plays eight games in his NHL career, finishing with five goals and seven points, before being returned to senior hockey.

 1971: Phil Esposito scores three goals, setting a modern NHL record with his fifth hat trick of the season, in the Boston Bruins' 9-5 victory against the Los Angeles Kings at Boston Garden.
-Esposito also has three assists for a six-point game.
-It's his 10th NHL hat trick and helps the Bruins extend their home winning streak to 12 games.
+Esposito also has three assists for a six-point night.
+It's his 10th NHL hat trick and it helps the Bruins extend their home winning streak to 12 games.

 2006: The Buffalo Sabres reach double figures in goals for the first time in nearly 13 years when they defeat the visiting Los Angeles Kings 10-1.
-Jason Pominville scores three consecutive goals for a natural hat trick and Jochen Hecht scores three times in the Sabres' biggest offensive night since a 10-7 victory against the Detroit Red Wings on Feb.
+Jason Pominville scores three consecutive goals for a natural hat trick and Jochen Hecht scores three times in Buffalo's biggest offensive night since a 10-7 victory against the Detroit Red Wings on Feb.
 24, 1993.
 The 10 goals are the most allowed by the Kings since a 10-3 loss to the Washington Capitals on Feb.
 13, 1993.